 Paying and unpaid jobs, full-time and part-time work, as well as university project work, can all be part of the study experience.
 In all circumstances, though, the expertise you list should be applicable to the project you’re applying for or should have aided you in developing skills that make you a better researcher.

-When discussing any projects, include the following:
+When discussing any projects, including the following:

 - What the project was about,

-- What research methods you use,
+- What research methods do you use,

 - Some noteworthy accomplishments or result